-Student Services encompasses the following: Special Education, Section 504, Health and Counseling services, and English Language Learners.
-Below are brief descriptions of staffing roles and will provide a recommendation on who to contact as questions and issues arise.
+Student Services encompasses the following: Special Education, Section 504, Wellness and Social/Emotional Learning, and English Language Learners.
+Below are brief descriptions of staffing roles and recommendations on who to contact as questions and issues arise.

 Director of Student Services:

-The Director of Student Services oversees Special Education, Section 504, homeless students, health and counseling services, and English Language Learner education.
-As administrator of special education, the Director of Student Services oversees compliance in collaboration with the Inclusion Teachers, works with the principal and Head of School to supervise and evaluate staff, provides teacher training, oversees the transition of students to/from MCCPS to a District school, and serves as a resource for parents and community members.
+The Director of Student Services oversees Special Education, Section 504, homeless students, wellness and social/emotional learning, and English Language Learner education.
+As administrator of special education, the Director of Student Services oversees compliance in collaboration with the Inclusion Teachers, works with the Principal and Head of School to supervise and evaluate staff, provides teacher training, and serves as a resource for parents and community members.

-In addition, the Director of Student Services facilitates IEP Team meetings and acts as a resource for parents on evaluations, referrals, and special education procedures.
-The Director of Student Services also works with teachers and specialists to ensure that the school is in compliance with special education regulations and student needs are being met.
+In addition, the Director of Student Services also facilitates initial and re-evaluation meetings and acts as a resource for parents on evaluations, referrals, and special education procedures.
+The Director of Student Services works with teachers and specialists to ensure that the school is in compliance with special education regulations and students’ needs are being met.
 Parents are encouraged to contact the Director of Student Services with any problems or concerns that have not been resolved by the Special Education liaison/Inclusion Teacher.

 English Language Learners: